 If teams are tied following pool play, the Volleyball Canada tie break procedure is used as outlined below.
 This system is used to rank teams in a section, but is not used to eliminate a team.
 If teams are tied for the last playoff spot, the lowest ranked team will play one game to 25 points (no cap - win by two points) against the next lowest ranked team.
-If the winner of this game is still tied with another team for the last playoff berth, these two teams will play one game to 25 points (no cap - win by two points) against the next lowest ranked team.
 If the winner of this game is still tied with another team for the last playoff berth, these two teams will play one game to 25 points (no cap - win by two points) and so on, until the winning team is no longer tied for the last berth.
 For each of these elimination games, there will be a minimum warmup of 15 minutes [five minute warmup followed by 5-5 (serve within your five minutes)] to allow the teams an adequate warmup.
 If two or more teams are tied at the end of the preliminary round, the following criteria will be applied, in order: